 Arlan Freeman – Manager

-Arlan Freeman returns to lead the DC Grays in 2013, after guiding them to a highly-successful inaugural campaign in 2012.
-The Grays finished 18-21, and challenged for a playoff spot until the final game of the regular season.
+Arlan Freeman returns to lead the DC Grays in 2014, after guiding them to a highly-successful inaugural campaign in 2012 and 2013.
+The Grays finished 18-21 in their inaugural 2012 season, and challenged for a playoff spot until the final game of the regular season.
+Last season, the Grays improved to a 23-21 mark and again were eliminated from playoff contention on the final day of the regular season.
+Freeman has a great feel for working with college ballplayers, and his extensive pitching expertise has been a great help to the Grays’ pitching staff.

-“Arlan did a terrific job last year, and we are thrilled he is back with the Grays again,” said Grays President Mike Barbera.
+“Arlan has done a terrific job for us, and we are thrilled he is back with the Grays again,” said Grays President Mike Barbera.

 Arlan also brings to the Grays extensive experience at the highest levels of summer college baseball.
 He has served as manager of the Covington Lumberjacks in the Valley Baseball League (2010), and as pitching coach with the Chatham Anglers of the Cape Cod Baseball League (2008, 2009).